MadBomber/debug_me/README.md

   time:   true,     # Include a time-stamp in front of the tag
   strftime:  '%Y-%m-%d %H:%M:%S.%6N', # timestamp format
   header: true,     # Print a header string before printing the variables
+  levels: 0,        # Number of additional backtrack entries to display
   lvar:   true,     # Include local variables
   ivar:   true,     # Include instance variables in the output
   cvar:   true,     # Include class variables in the output